Russian Blue cat crouching on carpet

 Their short, plush double coat is arguably one of the most defining features of the Russian Blue.

-The coat is blue (grey) with silver-tipped guard hair that causes a shimmery appearance.
+The undercoat is soft and dense, which helps provide insulation against cold weather.
+The guard hairs of the overcoat sport silver tips that give their coat a shimmering appearance.
 These coats were made to withstand harsh winters and difficult weather, so they can adapt to many environments.

 Eye Color